alaajerbi/chatrooms/README.md

 # Chat App with Time Limit

-A chat app that allows you to create private chat rooms that gets destroyed after a certain amount of time.
+A real-time chat app that allows you to create private chat rooms that get destroyed after a time limit.
 Built with ReactJS, NodeJS, Express, and Socket.io.

 ![Chat App with Time Limit](chat-app.png)